SiJiL82/currency-converter/README.md

 # Currency Converter

-This project is a Python command line application that can convert numerical values between different currencies.
+This project is a Python command line application that gives the user options to view and use currency conversion rates.

-The application can be used in a web browser at [Heroku Deployment](https://currency-converter-sijil82.herokuapp.com/) **Note:** Due to limitations within the terminal template used to deploy the application as a web page, some parts of the application do not function as intended:
+The application can be used in a web browser at [Heroku Deployment](https://currency-converter-sijil82.herokuapp.com/)
-- The autocomplete functionality does not load.
-This is purely cosmetic, and the user can type out the currency name manually.
-- Because the terminal does not have access to the underlying VM and file structure, the option to load a file cannot function.
-- For full functionality, it is recommended to clone the project and run the application locally by following the steps in the Deployment section.

 ## Table of Contents
 * [Design](#design)